 Future cash flows before discounting are estimated based on the business plan.
-The main assumptions include forecast trends for personal spending in Japan and projected recovery in inbound tourism demand, the impact of the novel coronavirus disease (COVID-19), and the rate of sales growth after the business plan.
+The main assumptions include forecast trends for personal spending in Japan and projected recovery in inbound tourism demand, and the rate of sales growth after the business plan.